vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Create a function with a table parameter

-Now, let's create a function with a table parameter.
+Next, let's create a function with a table parameter.
 We'll create a function called `PrintMyTableToLog`, which accepts a table and prints that table to log.

 ### Declare the function